Financial planning tools and services to put you on the path to the future you want

 Other people are living to work instead of working to live.
 Your career may be lucrative, but is the stress of your job taking a toll on your health?
 You could be saving for a long retirement that you’ll never get to enjoy if long hours and stress are making you sick.

-Sometimes, the best savings plan is investing in your health.
-Take the time to exercise and eat healthfully.
+Sometimes, the best savings plan is investing in your health, family, and social and intellectual connections.
+Take the time to exercise and eat healthfully and enjoy people and leisure pursuits.
 If your job makes that impossible, consider a career switch, even if that means a smaller paycheck.
 Some of that excess savings might be put to better use in a small business you’ve always dreamed of starting.

 If you are an over saver, you are probably extremely disciplined and not fast to make a big splurge with either your time or money.